GiselleLeeOSI/markdownshowdown/README.md

 Sequential Data Store >
 The Sequential Data Store (SDS) is a cloud-based streaming data storage that is optimized for storing sequential data, usually a time-series, but anything that is indexed by an ordered sequence.
 You use SDS to store, retrieve, and analyze data.

 An SdsType (used interchangeably with type throughout documentation) defines the shape of a single measured event or object.
 An SdsStream (used interchangeably with stream throughout documentation) has an associated SdsType and stores a stream of events or objects that take the shape of that type.

+Types are equivalent to int32, float32, string.
+Can be defined in any way you like.
+Things that are measured at the same time (index), at the same place on a same device.
+In a sensor in an application, you want to give it a structure.
+You define a type with the way the data should be represented in mind.
+Do it for the application reason, not for the storage persistence reason.
+If the sensor is measuring three things at the same time, you should store those in the same type.

+Streams are instance of the type.
+Each stream will have a series of events.

+Namespace a container for types and streams.